directus/directus/docs/cloud/projects.md

 List all projects

-::: tip Up/down-grade Community, Standard and Enterprise
+::: tip Up/Down-Grade Community, Standard and Enterprise

-Will be a feature.
-Can always go to enterprise.
+Switching from Community to Standard will be a feature.
+Can always go to Enterprise.

 :::

 ## Billing Cycles

-Terms of service.
+Terms of Service.
 Not billed by teams or accounts.
 When std project is created, that’s the beginning of billing cycle.
 Hourly metered. pricing per hour per node.
 5 days = 5 days.
 100 days = monthly bill.
 You can go 16 days.
 Point to pricing page on dashboard.
 Active + standby nodes.
 Node hours running.